 1. Make your Code Readable

 Writing your new code is usually fun, you know what to do and are doing your best.
 However, trying to figure out someone else’s poorly written code can be downright nightmarish.
-What is often forgotten is that code is read more often than it reports.
+It is often forgotten that code is read more often than it reports.
 For this reason, software engineers have developed coding conventions over the years, most of which have been codified by standards such as Zend Framework Coding Standard, PSR-1 and PSR-2, or Google’s style guides.

 Coding standards define everything from indentation and spaces to naming conventions, declarations, and more.
 Its goal is to help engineers create readable; well organize, and easy to maintain code.